SaiGreeshmaAnumolu/assignment2-Anumolu/README.md

 ###### Cricket
 I like cricket as it is a difficult and **thrilling** game that calls for a lot of **strength** and stamina.
 ------
-### My three best Indian Cricketers are
+### My three best Cricketers are
+1. Team India
     1. Rohit Sharma
     2. Virat Kohli
     3. MS Dhoni
 * Raina
 * Bumrah